Sheridan Smith: Theatre

 her run was extended to 8 January 2011.
 For her role in Legally Blonde, Smith won the WhatsOnStage.com Theatregoers' Choice Award for Best Actress in a Musical.
 She was also nominated for the Evening Standard Natasha Richardson Award for Best Actress and was the winner of the Laurence Olivier Award for Best Actress in a Leading Role in a Musical.

 Between March and June 2011, she appeared in Trevor Nunn's production of Flare Path at the Theatre Royal, Haymarket as Doris, a former barmaid married to a Polish count in the RAF.
 The production was part of the playwright Terence Rattigan's centenary year celebrations and also starred Sienna Miller and James Purefoy.
 For this role she won the 2012 Laurence Olivier Award for Best Performance in a Supporting Role, the 2011 Evening Standard Natasha Richardson Award for Best Actress and the BroadwayWorld UK Award for Best Featured Actress in a Play.

 As well as her role in Legally Blonde, Smith also performed the title role in the workshop productions of a new musical adaptation of Bridget Jones' Diary.
 On 5 April 2012, it was announced that Smith had decided to pull out of the musical, delaying the production of the show.

 From September to November 2012, Smith played the title role in Hedda Gabler at the Old Vic, winning the 2013 Theatregoers' Choice Award for "Best Actress in a Leading Role" in a Play.
 Shortly before collecting her award at the ceremony on 17 February 2013, Smith performed the original song "Stagey and Proud", which was written by Chris Passey and Amy Carroll.

 From September to November 2013, she starred alongside David Walliams in a West End production of A Midsummer Night's Dream, as part of Michael Grandage's season of plays at the Noël Coward Theatre.

 Smith starred in a new London production of the musical Funny Girl.
 It previewed at the Menier Chocolate Factory from 20 November 2015, opened on 2 December and ran until 6 March 2016.
 The show then transferred to the Savoy Theatre in the West End for a 12-week run, but extended through 8 October 2016.
 Sheridan Smith states in The Stage that she is married to the job.
 Smith continued with the role throughout its UK Tour.

 Smith played the Narrator in Tim Rice and Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dreamcoat at the London Palladium over the 2019 summer season with Jason Donovan as The Pharaoh and Jac Yarrow as Joseph.
 From March 2024, she starred as Myrtle in Opening Night at the Gielgud Theatre in the West End.
 The show's music and lyrics were written by Rufus Wainwright.
+From 9 December 2025 until 28 February 2026, she played Susan in the revival of Alan Ayckbourn's Woman in Mind at the Duke of York's Theatre.